ioBroker/adapter-react-5/README.md

 - eventlist

 ## Usability
-In dialogs the OK button is first (on the left) and the cancel button is last (on the right)
+In dialogs, the OK button is first (on the left) and the cancel button is last (on the right)

 ## Used icons
 This project uses icons from [Flaticon](https://www.flaticon.com/).

-ioBroker GmbH has a valid license for all of used icons.
+ioBroker GmbH has a valid license for all the used icons.
 The icons may not be reused in other projects without the proper flaticon license or flaticon subscription.

 ## Migration from adapter-react to adapter-react-v5